+Rainfall is the fall of rain.
+The amount of rainfall is the amount of water that falls within a specific area in a specific period.
+It is essential to know why rainfall is so significant for humankind to understand the types.
 Rainfall is an important phenomenon.
-Many tangible and intangible needs that are vital for the survival of humans such as the generation of electricity, the irrigation of crops, etc.
+Many tangible and intangible needs are vital for the survival of humans, such as the generation of electricity, the irrigation of crops, etc.

 Why Should We Know About Rainfall?

 Rainfall is important not only as a raw material to humans but as a vital source of fresh water, without which humans cannot survive.
 As 70 percent of the human body is made up of water.
 Plants also greatly benefit from rainfall as they need that water to photosynthesize and grow from seedlings into mature plants.

 In addition, rainfall is specifically important to forest plants with no alternative artificial water source.
 The only way to survive is to absorb water from the soil through their roots.
 Hence rainfall is significant to them to stay.
 Rainfall influences the Earth’s weather system and influences the movement of the oceans to produce moving currents rapidly.